deepakcm34/cluster-terraform-aws-vpc-and-kops/README.md

 3: Update the cluster , so that the changes will be applied and will build the cluster:

- kops update cluster --name <clustername> --state <s3 bucket state store> --yes
+ kops update cluster --name clustername --state s3-bucket-state-store --yes

 4: Validate the cluster:

- kops validate cluster --name <clustername> --state <s3 bucket state store>
+ kops validate cluster --name clustername --state s3-bucket-state-store

  It might take a few minutes in-order to complete the setup.

 5: Once the validation is successful, you can run the script "deployments.sh" in-order to deploy the EFK and Wordpress

+#NB: Replace clustername with original cluster anme and the s3-bucket-state-store with original state store while runnig edit,update,validate etc

 # Destroy the cluster: